 In the last few weeks I spent time in the lab with my lab partner (and favourite former NASA engineer) and we successfully extracted urease from pigeon pea and demonstrated the formation of calcium carbonate, which we will need to bind sand together into a bio-brick.
 I’m looking forward to seeing the first bricks (and later entirely different shapes) forming soon.

-The discoloration in the image to the left proves that urease is present in our extract and the image to the right shows the formation of calcium carbonate after the desired chemical reaction was induced.
+The image shows the formation of calcium carbonate after the desired chemical reaction was induced.